SQream/sqream_docs/configuration_guides/ldap.rst

 Enabling LDAP Authentication
 -------------------------------

-Only roles with SQream ``SUPERUSER`` privileges or higher may enable LDAP Authentication.
+Roles with admin privileges or higher may enable LDAP Authentication.

 **Procedure**